lucent-mc/visuals/README.md

 ## About this mod pack

-If you want to learn more about Lucent Optimizations, please check out the [wiki](https://github.com/lucent-mc/adventures/wiki/Lucent-Optimizations).
+If you want to learn more about Lucent Visuals, please check out the [wiki](https://github.com/lucent-mc/adventures/wiki/Lucent-Visuals).